 - How to provide efficient routes?

-- How do we optimise our parking space?
+- How do we optimize our parking space?

-And probably the ultimate value to the data that being extracted and analyzed from the sensors will be to answer the question “Why”.
+And probably the ultimate value to the data that is extracted and analyzed from the sensors will be to answer the question “Why”.

-The answers to all these issues will be made possible through Internet of Things (IoT).
+The answers to all these issues will be made possible through the Internet of Things (IoT).
 An IOT service provider plays a critical role to get all these assets connected to the Internet and stored in the IoT cloud.
 Application developers will be able to use this data to create many innovative applications.
-Visualisation applications and dashboards will be every useful for end-consumers and businesses to monitor their assets.
+Visualization applications and dashboards will be very useful for end consumers and businesses to monitor their assets.

-Thus, the value of sensor data will only fully uncover when we turn them into “knowledge” and “understanding”.
+Thus, the value of sensor data will only be fully uncovered when we turn them into “knowledge” and “understanding”.
 Of course, machines and computers have yet to reach the limit of “wisdom”.
 Probably that will be the era of “Terminator”. 🙂

 Please share your thoughts about this article.
 Thanks!